Tools Learn Login Sign up

 How SPF Works

-1. You publish a list of approved mail servers in your DNS
+You add a list of approved mail servers to your domain's DNS as an SPF record.

-2. When someone receives an email "from" your domain, their server checks your SPF record
+When someone receives an email "from" your domain, their server checks your SPF record.

-3. If the sending server isn't on your list, the email is flagged as suspicious
+If the sending server isn't on your list, the email is flagged as suspicious.

 v=spf1 include:_spf.google.com include:sendgrid.net -all